-A housing association can give you a starter tenancy for a 12-month trial period before deciding whether to give you a longer-term tenancy.
+A housing association can give new tenants a starter tenancy for a 12 month trial period before deciding whether to give you a longer term tenancy.

 What is a starter tenancy?

 A starter tenancy is given to many new housing associations tenants.

 It usually lasts for a 12 month trial period.
 It's a type of assured shorthold tenancy.

 At the end of the 12 months, the housing association may give you: